garretcq/garretcq/README.md

 Hey, I'm Garret.

-I'm interested in economics, statistics, data science, decentralized finance, and blockchain.
-I'm currently learning C++ and Python via and am using Github and Replit as practice hubs.
-I'm pursuing a degree in economics.
+I'm interested in economics, statistics, data science, decentralized finance, blockchain, and impact investing.
+I've worked with a variety of social ventures and launched my university's impact investing association.
+I'm currently pursuing a degree in economics/strategy, and use Github and Replit to practice coding.

 You'll catch me on Twitter, Linkedin.
 Feel free to reach out!